minhhn2910/tensorox/benchmarks/scripts/README.md

-This is a POC script for rewriting CUDA code using trained weights.
-Requirements: pickle(protocol=3) of python3 and numpy usage python3 rewrite.py config.json
+* This is a POC script for rewriting CUDA code using trained weights.
+Requirements: pickle(protocol=3) of python3 and numpy

+* Usage: `python3 rewrite.py config.json`

 ### Code annotation: